NghiemLg/VXL_AI/README.md

 ### 2. Configure the Project
 1. Open the project in **STM32CubeIDE**.
-2. Verify the I2C configuration for both sensors (L3G4200D and ADXL345).
+2. Verify the SPI configuration for both sensors (L3G4200D and ADXL345).
 3. Import the AI model weights (`.bin` file) into the project.

 ### 3. Flash the Firmware